codecrafting-io/asus-setup-tool/README.md

 - Aura Sync failed to install: This usually happens due to failure of installation of `LightingService`.
 Reboot the system and run ASUS Setup Tool again.
 - Waiting to service stop: Sometimes some services or running drivers don't have an easy stop during the uninstallation.
 Reboot the system and try again.
 - The `GET ASUS SETUP` fails: This usually happens due to changing a setup from with to without LiveDash or vice versa.
 Just try again.
-- The `SET ASUS SERVER` fails: Reboot the system and try again.
+- The `SET ASUS SERVICE` fails: Reboot the system and try again.
 You may have to disable or uninstall the antivirus.
 - The [Windows core insolation](https://www.makeuseof.com/core-isolation-memory-integrity-windows/#:~:text=On%20the%20left%20side%20menu%20of%20the%20Windows%20Security%20app,the%20changes%20to%20take%20effect.) can interphere with the operation of ASUS Kernerl drivers.

 If you still have errors using the tool, open a PowerShell as a Administrator, navigate to the directory where you extract the tool, type the command `$global:DebugPreference = 'Continue'` and then `.\Setup.bat` to run ASUS Setup Tool.
 Copy the text for a `.txt` file and open a issue.